isabella232/mobile-services.es-ES/help/ios/metrics.md

 >[!IMPORTANT]
 >
-> Las métricas *Usuarios comprometidos diariamente* y *Usuarios* comprometidos mensualmente no se almacenan automáticamente en una métrica de Analytics.
-Debe crear una regla de procesamiento que establezca un evento personalizado para capturar estas métricas.
+> The Daily Engaged Users and Monthly Engaged Users metrics are not automatically stored in an Analytics metric. **** You must create a processing rule that sets a custom event to capture these metrics.

-### Dimensiones
+#### Dimensiones

 * **Install Date**

    Fecha del primer inicio después de la instalación.
-El formato de fecha `MM/DD/YYYY`es.
+El formato de fecha es `MM/DD/YYYY`.

    * Target/dato contextual de Analytics: `a.InstallDate`
    * Gestión de público: `c_a_InstallDate`